Py-AMS/pyams-auth-oauth/docs/README.txt

 ===========================================

-This package is a plug-in for PyAMS security policy; it allows to authenticate application users via an OAuth or OAuth2 authentication provider.
+This package is a plug-in for PyAMS security policy; it allows to authenticate application users via an OAuth or OAuth2 authentication providers.

-You have to include this package in your Pyramid configuration to activate this plug-in.
+You have to include this package in your Pyramid configuration to activate this plug-in, but also to register providers for which you want to allow access from.